-- Minimalism: Glass's works in the 1960s and 70s are considered among the most important contributions to the genre, but he resists the label as applying to his later works.
+- Minimalism: Glass's works in the 1960s and 70s are considered among the most important contributions to the musical genre, but he resists the label as applying to his later works.

 - "Sesame Street" Cred: Glass composed a short set of pieces called "The Geometry of Circles" especially for Sesame Street.